-Children of the same sex are expected to share a room until their 16th birthday.
+Children of the same gender are expected to share a room until their 16th birthday.

-Children of different sexes are expected to share a room until their 10th birthday.
+Children of different genders are expected to share a room until their 10th birthday.

 What happens if I have shared care of a child?

-The child is only counted as needing a bedroom at the house of the main carer.
-This is normally the parent who receives the child benefit for the child.
+A child is only counted as needing a bedroom at the home of the main carer.
+This is normally the parent who receives the Child Benefit for the child.

 What happens if I have a disability?

-If you have somebody else who regularly needs to stay overnight to provide care for you because of a disability, you may not have to pay the bedroom tax.
-Please contact our Income Services Team who can provide you with further advice.
+If you have somebody else who regularly needs to stay overnight to provide care for you because of a disability, you may not be liable for the Bedroom Tax.
+Please contact us if you need further advice on this.

-The most important thing is to let our Income Services Team know as soon as you are having problems.
-The earlier that you let us know, the easier it is to help you put things right.
-Here are some things to consider to avoid the bedroom tax:
+The most important thing is to let us know as soon as you are having problems.
+The earlier you let us know, the easier it is to help you put things right.
+Here are some ways to manage the Bedroom Tax:

-Moving to a smaller property - We are giving priority to our customers who need to move to a smaller home to avoid the bedroom tax.
-You may also be eligible for a special payment of £300 from EPIC to help you with the move.
+Move to a smaller property - We can give priority to current tenants who need to move to a smaller home to avoid the Bedroom Tax.

 Mutual Exchange - You can arrange to swap your home with another Housing Association or Council tenant.
-Both landlords need to give permission before you do this.
-Please contact your Housing Officer if you are interested in a mutual exchange.
+Both landlords would need to give permission first.
+Contact your Housing Officer if you are interested in a mutual exchange.

-Taking in a lodger - You need to ask EPIC's permission first, but taking in a lodger may help to avoid the bedroom tax.
-It is important to get this checked out first, as taking in a lodger could affect the amount of benefit that you get.
+Take in a lodger - You need to get our permission first, but taking in a lodger may help avoid the Bedroom Tax.
+However, it's important to get this checked out first, as taking in a lodger could affect the amount of benefit that you get.

-We know that many people do not want to move and are going to try and pay the extra amount (around £9.60 each week).
-It is important that you keep up with your payments and let us know as soon as you have any problems.
+'Stay and Pay' - We know that many people do not want to move and try to pay the rent shortfall (around £9.60 each week).
+It's important you keep up with your payments and let us know as soon as you have any problems.